2/19/2025

 Gilad Yavetz

-So I think we had very good operational performance across our sites in the multiple geographies and also we have been able to advance some of the CODs which is very important to us in terms of the execution, being able to construct a complicated and large project ahead of schedule.
-So this together with good performance on operational sites brought the results.
+So I think we had very good operational performance across our sites in the multiple geographies, and also we've been able to advance some of the CODs. which is very important to us in terms of the execution, being able to construct a complicated and large project ahead of schedule.
+So this, together with good performance on the operational side, brought the results.

 speaker